kryptco/www/static/src/blog/_posts/2018-08-30-krypton-zero-trust-infrastructure.md

 ## Pairing Protocol
 ![Browser Pairing]({{ site.url }}/static/dist/img/blog/browser-pairing.png){:class="img-responsive"}

 First, the user initiates pairing on the browser extension.
 The extension generates a new key pair for this new pairing and displays the public key in a QR code.
-The user scans extension's QR code with the Krypton app.
+The user scans the extension's QR code with the Krypton app.

 ![Krypton Pairing Protocol]({{ site.url }}/static/dist/img/blog/communication-proto.png){:class="img-responsive"}